martiserra99/formity-old/README.md

 #### variables

-The variables element is an object with the following syntax:
+The _variables_ element is an object with the following syntax:

 ```json
 { "variables": "expression" }
 ```

-`"expression"` is a mongu expression that has to resolve to an object like this:
+The `"expression"` of the element is a mongu expression that has to resolve to an object like this:

 ```json
 {